The Prosody of Emojis: Listener Accuracy and Emoji Ambiguity

 \section{Listener Accuracy and Emoji Ambiguity}

-Table \ref{tab:emoji-ambiguity-examples} presents a subset of emojis from Experiment 4 alongside their listener interpretation accuracy and ambiguity scores, consisting of the semantic variation scores reported by \citet{czkestochowska2022context}.
-These scores reflect cross-participant variability in emoji interpretation when presented without context, with higher values indicating greater ambiguity.
-Although the sample is too small for statistical generalisation, the examples illustrate a qualitative trend: emojis with lower ambiguity scores tend to yield fewer incorrect interpretations, whereas more ambiguous emojis show greater listener disagreement.
-These observations are intended to support patterns discussed in the main text, not to serve as robust statistical evidence.
+Table \ref{tab:emoji-ambiguity-examples} presents a subset of emojis from Experiment 4 alongside listener interpretation accuracy and ambiguity scores derived from the semantic variation metrics reported by \citet{czkestochowska2022context}.
+These scores reflect cross-participant variability in emoji interpretation when presented without context, where higher values indicate greater semantic ambiguity.
+Although the sample size precludes statistical generalisation, the examples illustrate a qualitative trend: emojis with lower ambiguity scores tend to yield fewer incorrect interpretations, whereas highly ambiguous emojis result in greater listener disagreement.

+Specific emojis revealed distinct patterns within the data.
+Emojis such as \raisehand and \confused demonstrated clear prosodic convergence alongside high accuracy.
+In contrast, emojis like \thinking and \hug were reliably recognised despite divergent prosody, suggesting that inherent semantic context may at times override prosodic mismatch.
+Conversely, for \joy, \scream, and \nomouth, prosodic similarity did not consistently ensure accurate interpretation.

+Qualitative comparison with existing ambiguity scores suggests that while semantic ambiguity does not dictate the degree of prosodic convergence, emojis with lower inherent ambiguity tend to result in fewer incorrect interpretations.
+These tentative patterns suggest that higher semantic ambiguity may reduce the recoverability of emoji intent from prosody alone, as listeners lack a stable semantic “anchor” to which they can map vocal variations.